-All children and adults should learn how to keep themselves safe around dogs.
-Most importantly, dog owners must be responsible for their dogs.
-Fortunately, dog bites can be prevented if the proper measures are taken; responsible dog ownership and education of the public are the keys to keeping everyone safe.
+All children and adults should learn how to keep themselves safe around dogs, but it's important to understand that the dog's owner is ultimately responsible for its behavior.
+Fortunately, it's possible to stop your dog from biting someone if you take the proper measures.
+Responsible dog ownership and education of the public are the keys to keeping everyone safe.

 Why Do Dogs Bite?

-Most often dogs bite people when they feel threatened in some way.
-It's a natural instinct that is still present in domesticated dogs, which is why it's important for everyone who interacts with dogs to understand what may provoke this aggressive behavior.
+Most often, dogs bite people when they feel threatened in some way.
+It's a natural instinct that's still present in domesticated dogs,.
+This is why it's important for everyone who interacts with a dog to understand what may provoke this aggressive behavior.

-- Dogs may bite in defense of themselves, their territory, or a member of their pack.
-Mother dogs will fiercely protect their puppies as well.
+- A dog may bite to defend itself, its territory, or a member of its pack.
+A mother dog fiercely protects her puppies as well.

-- Startling a dog, such as waking one up or a child suddenly approaching from behind, can provoke a dog bite.
+- Startling a dog by waking it up or suddenly approaching it from behind can provoke it to bite.

-- Running away from a dog, even if it's during play, can provoke them to bite.
-They may think it's part of the fun at first, but even that can turn to aggression quickly.
+- Running away from a dog, even during play, can likewise provoke a bite.
+The dog may think it's part of the fun, or running away could trigger herding behavior or predatory pursuit in some breeds.

-- Dogs who are in a fearful situation may bite whoever approaches them.
-This may be something as severe as being abused or abandoned by the side of the road, or it may be something you perceive as ordinary, such as a loud noise.
+- A dog that's in a fearful situation may bite anyone who approaches it.
+Such a situation may be something as severe as being abused or abandoned by the side of the road, or it may be something you perceive as ordinary such as a loud noise.

-- Injury and illness are a common reason as well.
-If a dog is not feeling well, they may not even want to be approached or touched their favorite people.
+- Injury and illness are common reasons as well.
+If a dog isn't feeling well or is in pain, it may not even want to be approached or touched by its favorite people.

 How to Stop Dog Bites